FMA IAe 33 Pulqui II: Testing and evaluation

 In 1953, Tank constructed a fourth prototype (No. 04) and, in an attempt to resolve the design's deep stall problems at high angles of attack, added stall fences on each wing and four strakes on the rear fuselage.
 Other refinements included a pressurized cockpit, additional fuel capacity and it was also the first prototype to be fitted with the definitive four 20 mm Hispano Mark V cannon armament.
 Lt.
 Jorge Doyle piloted the fourth IAe 33 on its maiden flight on 20 August 1953 and, along with Lt.
 Gonzalez and Lt.
 Balado, began armament testing in 1954.

 While an "all-weather" IAe 33 version adding a radar was considered, the Argentine Air Force made tentative plans for the acquisition of 100 Pulqui II aircraft, with the production version to be a dedicated interceptor, featuring an uprated Nene engine fitted with an afterburner and giving it an anticipated maximum speed of Mach 0.98.
 A number of foreign buyers had expressed interest in the IAe 33, including the Netherlands in 1951 and Egypt in 1953, but the lack of a clear commitment to a production series hampered prospects for export sales, with both nations eventually settling on other readily available fighter aircraft.

-President Perón and "Evita" during his second inaugural parade, June 1952.